[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 BigQuery has a tree-style distributed processing structure.

-The root server obtains queries from clients, passes them through the intermediate servers directly under it, and the leaf servers process the queries in parallel, processing the data arranged in the above column-oriented manner and quickly aggregating the results read there. and outputs the result of the query.
+The root server retrieves the query from the client, and by passing the directly intermediate servers, leaf servers executes the query processing, parallelizing the data arranged in the column orientation above, and quickly aggregates the results read there. and outputs the results of the query.

 The above two points are the reasons why BigQuery is fast.